How to Debug Android App on Chrome

 Developers and testers need a comprehensive test infrastructure (mobile device lab) to achieve maximum test coverage for their mobile apps.
 A comprehensive test infrastructure demands significant investments.
 Naturally, this is not feasible for every organization.

-BrowserStack’s real device cloud makes it possible for teams of all sizes to test and debug their Android App directly through Chrome or any web browser.
+BrowserStack’s real device cloud allows teams of all sizes to test and debug their Android App directly through Chrome or any web browser.
 Its real device cloud offers the latest and legacy mobile handsets from popular vendors such as Samsung, OnePlus, Google, Motorola, etc.

 One needs to follow the steps below to start testing and debugging Android apps in Chrome: